cj-mills/cjm-transcription-plugin-system/README.md

         ) -> bool:  # True if all required dependencies are available "Check if the plugin's dependencies are available."

+    def get_config_schema(
+            self
+        ) -> Dict[str, Any]:  # JSON Schema describing configuration options
+        "Return JSON Schema describing the plugin's configuration options.

+The schema should follow JSON Schema Draft 7 specification.
+This enables automatic UI generation and validation.

+Example:
+    {
+        "type": "object",
+        "properties": {
+            "model": {
+                "type": "string",
+                "enum": ["tiny", "base", "small"],
+                "default": "base",
+                "description": "Model size to use"
+            }
+        },
+        "required": ["model"]
+    }"

+    def get_current_config(
+            self
+        ) -> Dict[str, Any]:  # Current configuration state
+        "Return the current configuration state.

+This should return the actual configuration being used by the plugin, which may include defaults not explicitly set by the user."

+    def validate_config(
+            self,
+            config: Dict[str, Any]  # Configuration to validate ) -> Tuple[bool, Optional[str]]:  # (is_valid, error_message)
+        "Validate a configuration dictionary against the schema.

+Returns:
+    Tuple of (is_valid, error_message).
+    If valid, error_message is None."

+    def get_config_defaults(
+            self
+        ) -> Dict[str, Any]:  # Default values from schema
+        "Extract default values from the configuration schema.

+Returns a dictionary of default values for all properties that have defaults defined in the schema."

     def cleanup(
             self
         ) -> None